Zareel/PPT-Web-Development-Assignments/backendInterviewQuestions/readme.md

 ## 2. What is NodeJS?
 Explain in detail the working of NodeJS.

-- `nodeJS` is an open source server environment.
+- `nodeJS` is an open source, cross platform, server side runtime environment for building server-side applications using javascript.
 It is built on Chrome's V8 javascript engine for executing javascript code outside of a browser.
-It provides asynchronous, cross platform runtime environment for building server-side applications using Javascript

 ---